JJ-hacks/JJ-hacks/README.md

 - 🤔 I’m looking for help with new cybersecurity project ideas that we could work on.
 Feel free to dm!
 - 💬 Ask me about anything that is within my area of expertise( such as Full stack and Cybersecurity)
 - 📫 How to reach me: Through LinkedIn and Github.
 Also working on my Portfolio so you can contact me through that after I'm completed :D
-- ⚡ Fun fact: Love Blue sided of Cybersecurity, and coding!
+- ⚡ Fun fact: Love blue side of Cybersecurity, and coding!
 Hate: Momordica charantia 😂

 ## Social
 ### <h3 align="left">Connect with me:</h3>